Mike has a keen interest in the effects of politics in our culture. He has a unique way of simplifying complex concepts.

-I live in the southern California Area.
-I don't know about the rest of the country, but we have migrant, immigrant workers who work in the fields picking everything from artichokes to strawberries.
+I live in Southern California.
+I don't know about the rest of the country, but we have migrant workers who work in the fields picking everything from artichokes to strawberries.
 They do it with their families and for a very minimal wage.
 I don't know of any red blooded non-immigrant person who would want to work under those conditions for what they earn in a month.

-The same thing goes for those people who work in car washes and the motel hotel services people who clean rooms and make beds.
+The same thing goes for those people who work in car washes and the hotel workers who clean rooms and make beds.
 It is all a matter of division of labor.
 Trump says the immigrants are stealing our jobs.
 I say more power to them.
 I don't want a job like that.

 How much would things cost if they were made in the U.S.?
-Here are four items that if they were made in this country this is what they would cost in accordance with the Market Place, University of Southern California:
+Here are the prices of four items if they were made in this country, according to Marketplace from the University of Southern California:

 The Bottom Line

 Trump is a master at dividing and conquering.
 He divided and conquered the republican field in the primary.
-He divided and conquered Hillary Clinton and Bernie Sanders, and the GOP and now he is dividing and conquering the country.
+He divided and conquered Hillary Clinton and Bernie Sanders, and now he and the GOP are dividing and conquering the country.

 In my humble opinion, I see the only hope for a "UNITED" States of America is in our next generation.
 They are technically and socially savvy and understand how to use technology and change to their advantage.
 They are the coders, programmers, operators, and engineers of the future.